chrisbodhi/ol/README.md

 ##Setup
-- Download the source data from [this S3 link](https://s3.amazonaws.com/ownlocal-engineering/engineering_project_businesses.csv.gz), unarchive it, and rename it to `data.csv`.
-Place this file in the project root.
+- Clone this repo.
 - Run `bundle install`.
+- Run `rake setup`, which will
-- Run `rake db:migrate:all` to prep the databases
+  - Use `curl` to download the source data file, in gzip format...
+  - Extract the source data file to a file named `data.csv`...
+  - Set up and run migrations for the development, test, and production environments...
-- Run `rake db:seed:all` to add the data from `data.csv` into the databases
+  - Seed the data from the CSV file into the development and production environments...
-- `bin/rspec` to run all of the tests
+  - and lastly, run the tests using rspec!

 ##Usage
 - Each page of results will return 50 JSON objects
 - Visit, say, http://localhost:3000/api/businesses?page=5, to see ID #200 to ID #249
+- Visitng a specific ID will return the entry from the db at the corresponding id

 ####Print a Formatted JSON Object
 Just add the query param `pretty` to your request, along with a truthy value.
 For example: